 I stared applying a small amount of the Hand Butter before every bath, and I could feel the smooth silky barrier on my hands even after finishing bathing the dog.
 And I could see and feel the difference on my hands immediately.

 For years I didn’t connect how constantly bathing and drying dogs in the salon, using chalk when hand stripping, etc. was causing the harshness on my skin, and I just thought that it was part of the love for my job.
-But I think deep down inside I knew I couldn’t forever part of my job, and that there must be a solution.
+But I think deep down inside I knew I couldn’t forever a part of my job, and that there must be a solution.

 I also used to get dog hair stuck under my nail cuticles causing inflammation and pain; it stuck into the skin on my elbows, between my fingers … it was very uncomfortable and sore.